Updated November 28, 2020

-Whether you call it neuter, spay, castrate or desex, there’s been a lot of debate about the right time to get it done in dogs.
-That’s because it varies from breed to breed.
+Whether you call it neuter, spay, castrate or desex, the right time to get it done in dogs is a subject of much debate.
+This is because it varies from breed to breed.
 Recently, a study was published on the best age for neutering in Boxers.

 While the paper isn’t perfect (more on that later), it does provide the first evidence for Boxers on choosing a time of desexing with the fewest health problems.
 The study compared dogs neutered at different ages for their rates of: